Arthmoor/AFKMud/README.md

 Release Frequency
 =================

 Codebase releases will not be following any kind of set schedule.
 This is usually done on the fly based on the number of bug reports received between releases.
 If there are a lot of them, then it could be a relatively short period.
 If there are none, then it will depend on how confident we feel about new features which might be added.
-If you absolutely cannot wait, there's always the Subversion repository linked from the main nav menu.
+If you absolutely cannot wait, there's always the GitHub repository.

 Documentation
 =============